dnslocal/dnslocal-windows/README.md

 ## Requirement

-* Windows 7 or later, Windows XP is not supported
+* Windows 7 or later required, Windows XP is not supported
 * .NET Framework 4.5+ (not compatible with Windows XP)

 ## Usage